svenbolte/chartscodes/readme.txt

 This Plugin provides you an elegent Bar Graph and Pie Charts with multiple designs and colors. ie. Default Pie Chart, Doughnut Pie Chart and Polar Pie Chart.
 It also adds the functionality to output barcodes and qrcodes by use of the shortcodes.
-Flags and Country name and code can be shown by shortcode [ipflag]
+Flags and Country name and code can be shown by shortcode [ipflag] Color palette for charts can be accentcolor with shares or random (colorful light colors) or given values

 == Installation ==
 = Using The WordPress Dashboard =